-The results for the 5 experiment simulations are given in Fig 13.
-Depending on the experiment, we choose to stop the restoration process after different durations t{end} .
-Indeed, depending on the viscosity and density, the relaxation time is different for each experiment.
+The results for the 5 experiment simulations are given in Fig 10.
+Depending on the experiment, we choose to stop the sestoration process after different durations t{end} .
+Indeed, as the viscosity and density vary from one experiment to the other, so does the model relaxation time.